studersi/test-4/tutorial-9/README.md

 </Proxy>
 ```

 The most important directive is *ProxyPass*.
 It defines a `/service1` path and specifies how it is mapped to the backend: To the service defined above running on our own host, localhost, on port 8000.
 The path to the application server is again `/service1`.
-We are proxying symmetrically, because the paths never change.
+We are proxying symmetrically, because the frontend path is identical to the backend path.
 This mapping is however not absolutely required.
-Technically, it would be entirely possible to proxy `service1` to `/`, but this results to administrative difficulties and misunderstandings, if a path in the log file no longer maps to the path on the *reverse proxy* and the requests can no longer be correlated.
+Technically, it would be entirely possible to proxy `service1` to `/`, but this results to administrative difficulties and misunderstandings, if a path in the application log file no longer maps to the path on the *reverse proxy* and the requests can no longer be correlated easily.

 On the next line comes a related directive that despite having a similar name performs only a small auxiliary function. *Redirect responses* from the backend are fully qualified in *http-compliant* form.
 Such as `https://backend.example.com/service1`, for example.
 The address is however not accessible by the client.
 For this reason, the *reverse proxy* has to rewrite the backend’s *location header*, `backend.example.com`, replacing it with its own name and thus mapping it back to its own *namespace*. *ProxyPassReverse*, with such a great name, only has a simple search and replace feature touching the *location headers*.
 As already seen in the *ProxyPass* directive, *proxying* is symmetric: the paths are rewritten 1:1.
 We are free to ignore this rule, but I urgently recommend keeping it, because misunderstandings and confusion lie beyond.
 In addition to accessing *location headers*, there is a series of further *reverse directives* for handling things like cookies.
-It can be useful from case to case.
+They can be useful from case to case.

 ### Step 4: Proxy stanza